Annual Title I Schoolwide Plan

 Research-Based Instructional Strategies: Language Arts

-In reading workshop, students in grades K-5 engage in independent reading, choosing texts of interest from the relevant and updated school library as well as robust classroom library collections.
+In reading workshop, students in grades K-5 engage in independent reading, choosing texts of interest from relevant, updated school library and robust classroom library collections.
 In primary grades, teachers foster reading partnerships and teach students how to talk about the books being read.
-This sets the foundation for students to work in book clubs in the upper grades, where students independently choose a text to read and discuss within literature circles.
+This sets the foundation for students to work in book clubs in the upper grades, in which students independently choose a text to read and discuss within literature circles.
 While students are reading and talking about books, teachers both confer with students about their reading and meet flexible groupings of students to meet their individual reading needs based on collected formative assessments and summative data.
 All classes also engage in Interactive Read Alouds that spark whole-class conversation as students co-construct their own understandings of what is being read.

 In addition to receiving targeted development of reading and writing skills, students have the opportunity to apply these skills within their exploration of the big Social Studies and Science concepts that are simultaneously being explored the IB-PYP Units of Inquiry.
 Belvedere staff acknowledges first that students take away more metacognitive awareness of learning after opportunities to apply skills and knowledge in multiple contexts, across multiple subjects.